What to Look for When Considering a Hybrid Education Program

 - Preserve one of their greatest resources: their time.
 Not having to drive to and from campus, every day can save a student an hour plus of their time.

 - Enter the workforce already comfortable using technology such as a computer, email, Microsoft Office programs, Zoom, and other technology used in hospitals, doctor’s offices, and pharmacies.

 Online Learning is not enough, here’s why

 In most Allied Health programs, including Nursing, Medical Assistant, Pharmacy Technician, and Patient Care Technician, 100% online learning is not enough.
 An allied health education program that is focused on student outcomes and success will also provide hands-on learning.
 There is no substitution for actually performing skills on a live person or medical manikin.
 Before taking a certification such as the CCMA (Certified Clinical Medical Assistant) or CNA (Certified Nursing Assistant), you want to be confident in your knowledge and ability to demonstrate the skills you have learned.
 If you have only performed skills virtually you are at a disadvantage.

 Benefits of providing hands-on learning in our Nursing, Medical Assistant, Pharmacy Technician, and Patient Care Technician programs include:

-[/vc_column_text][vc_column_text]If you have more questions on FVI School of Nursing and Technology?s approach to hybrid learning, or if you have any questions about our Nursing, Medical Assistant, Pharmacy Technician, o Patient Care Technician program, Contáctenos today!
-It?s never been a better time to switch or enhance your career.
+[/vc_column_text][vc_column_text]If you have more questions on FVI School of Nursing and Technology’s approach to hybrid learning, or if you have any questions about our Nursing, Medical Assistant, Pharmacy Technician, or Patient Care Technician program, contact us today!
+It’s never been a better time to switch or enhance your career.
 A career in the recession-proof healthcare industry is a smart decision.
 Love Social Media?
 Follow us here! [/vc_column_text][/vc_column][/vc_row][vc_row][vc_column][vc_facebook][vc_tweetmeme][/vc_column][/vc_row]